10 December 2024

 The tombs were littered with tiny pieces of gold leaf that had fallen from the walls.

-> Archaeologists find Bronze Age tombs lined with gold
+> Archaeologists find Bronze Age tombs lined with gold10 December 2019

 Whilst studying archaeology at university, I was fascinated by the mysterious stone balls found at sites all over Orkney.
 These new objects, whilst not as aesthetically pleasing, add further to the mystery of the people who lived on Orkney lithic and early Bronze Age.